 IMPORTANT:Please always reconfirm your appointment a day before!
 Especially if you come from abroad!
 And always make sure you keep me up to date with your mobile number in case you change it!

 Please eat something before each session and do NOT take any alcohol or drugs!

 Each appointment is between 1 and 3 hours long.
-After nearly 20 years in the tattoo business I have become very fast in what I do.
-A whole sleeve with chest takes about 15-18 hours, a short sleeve with chest takes about 8-12 hours and a back piece 20-40 hours in total.
-These numbers are approximates and always depend on your design, pain resistance, skin type and body size.
+After nearly 25 years in the tattoo business I have become very fast in what I do.
+It always depends on your design, pain resistance, skin type and body size, to figure out the total of hours.
 A traditional Japanese back piece always includes at least half of your buttox.

 I charge per hour and purely for the tattoo time.

 The consultation, the drawing of your design and all preparation time are included in the hourly rate, which needs to be paid on the day of the tattoo appointment in British pounds sterling, or Euros.

 If this has not answered all of your general questions please let me know.

 Please get back to me with your design wishes and an approximate date you would like to start.
 You can call me as well on +447904185581 during my shop hours.
 I usually have a waiting time of at least 6 months to start new pieces.